 Video: Climate Activist Yanked From Top Of London Train Amid Melee

-An environmental protest by environmental activist group Extinction Rebellion sparked violence and disruption at a train station on Thursday.
+A protest by environmental activist group Extinction Rebellion sparked violence and disruption at a train station on Thursday.
 Before the sun had come up, some trains were at a standstill.
 Protesters had climbed atop the railcars; at least one grandfather had glued his hand to one.

 The actions, the latest in more than a week of public interventions, snarled Londoners' morning rush hour.
 Video from the scene shows an incensed commuter at the Canning Town station pulling one of the activists from atop the train down to the platform, where he became the center of a melee.
 Bystanders intervened to protect him.